Highlights of Tamil Nadu and Kerala

 Overnight in Chettinad.

-Day 7 - Chettinad-Madurai (90 Km, 2 hours)
+Day 7 - Chettinad-Madurai (90 Km, 2 Hours)

 After breakfast, drive to Madurai.

-Then check in at the hotel and time to rest.
+Check-in at the hotel and rest.

-In the afternoon visit the temple followed by the evening ceremony.
+In the afternoon, visit the temple followed by the evening ceremony.

 Overnight in Madurai.